pofl/proxymcproxface/termpaper/termpaper.md

 None of these are concerns with this project.
 The requirements are static.
 The service will not go live.
 Therefore trade-offs can be made, shortcuts can be taken, where lower engineering standards, deliberately chosen, can lead to faster results.
 The first shortcut taken in this project is a simplified schema.
-If held to high standards the schema would follow at least the third normal form and look roughly like this:
+The following image shows the schema that might be chosen if engineering quality was a bigger concern.
+In that case the schema would have adhered at least to the third normal form and might therefore look similiar to this one:

 ![The would-be 3NF schema](out/hypothetical3NF/hypothetical3NF.svg)